JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 <ins>Step 3: Creation of <a href="https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal">Resource Group</a>

-To create the Resource Group, first visit the site: https://portal.azure.com/#home Then in the search bar type: Resource Group.
+To create the Resource Group, first visit the site: https://portal.azure.com/#home Then, in the search bar type: Resource Group.

-In azure, a Resource Group is a logical grouping of resources that share the same lifespan.
+In Azure, a Resource Group is a logical grouping of resources that share the same lifespan.
 So everything we do in the lab will be under this unified group.
 It will make things easier to delete later.

   - *<ins>An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage so they can be deployed, monitored, and controlled as a unified unit.*